Pettit National Ice Center

 We will have access to the 2500 sqft “Hall of Fame Banquet Room” that is carpeted, heated and overlooks the ice arena on the second floor.
 Runners should be award that there is not adequate space for every person to have a space that they kept the entire event.
 Spaces will be marked off as designated sleeping areas, but each runner will need to store their sleeping bag or mat to the side after each use, in order to make room.
 As time goes on, (runners drop out, for example), a more “permanent” spot may become available.
 See pic here.
 Alternatively runners may also set up personal sleeping items in other designated areas for the event.
-More information on this is coming.

 A Super Walmart is 3.7 miles away at:

 $1,000 SWORD Performance Products bonus:

 The overall male and female winner will each receive a $500 sponsorship bonus if they consume SWORD Endurance drink as part of their nutrition strategy.

 Once again we are pleased to announce that Jeff Genova, jeff-genova.squarespace.com has been selected as our official race photographer.